 Many of our company donations are a result of staff nominations through a charitable trust, foundation, Christmas fund or charity committee, therefore you and your colleagues can be vital to our success in this area.
 We can also allocate your company donation to a specific project.

 We know that staff fundraising opportunities are key to many charity partnerships.
 We have a selection of events in which employees can join in as a team or individual.
 See our events and challenges section for upcoming activities.
 You can also encourage employees to create their own fundraising activity to raise money for us.
 Our team will provide support and advice for fundraising ideas you have.

 For more information about how you can support Tommy's, please contact us at: [email protected]

-While Tommy’s concentrate most of our research on stillbirth, miscarriage and premature birth, we know that work is needed in many other areas to make sure as many babies as possible are born alive and well.
+We concentrate most of our research on reducing stillbirth, miscarriage and premature birth, but we know that work is needed in many other areas to make sure as many babies as possible are born healthy.

 Tommy’s are taking advantage of technology to develop new ways of making sure as many babies as possible are born healthy, from new scanning techniques to training simulators for amniocentesis.

 Tommy’s understand pregnancy complications cause far more than just physical harm.
 We want to understand the best way to support women’s mental health both during pregnancy and following loss.